-Stunning and ancient Mungo National Park credit: Mildura Regional Development
+The stunning and ancient Mungo National Park in Mildura Victoria.
+Supplied: Mildura Regional Development

 Another unmissable spot is the Murray Sunset National Park.
 With wide open landscapes, picturesque sunsets, and starry nights, the park is perfect for a day’s hike or a weekend out camping.
 The remarkable spectable of the Pink Lakes attract visitors from all over the world to the park.

-The Pink Lakes in the Murray Sunset National Park credit: Mildura Regional Development
+The Pink Lakes in the Murray Sunset National Park.
+Supplied: Mildura Regional Development

 There’s also plenty to do in such a culturally rich region.
 The Mildura Arts Centre is always offering an exciting selection of exhibits, theatre performances, and workshops for visitors and locals alike.

-If you’re hungry, you can check out Feast Street, a road lined with the most iconic restaurants in Mildura.
+If you’re hungry, you can check out Feast Street, a road lined with the most iconic restaurants in Mildura Victoria.
 The street also frequently plays host to events, shows, concerts, and markets, turning the space into a hub of activity almost every weekend.

-The bustling Mildura riverfront credit: Mildura Regional Development
+The bustling Mildura Victoria riverfront.
+Supplied: Mildura Regional Development

 With three major hospitals and extensive specialist health services, there are a wide range of medical and allied health services to maintain the wellbeing of Mildura residents of all ages.